Update: The Hidrex device is now FDA approved for sale in the US. Scroll all the way down to see the link to the US distributor's website.

 The Hidrex machine did not work well for me in England, and it could be because the water is different (soft and not hard) in London.
 It seems like water type and mineral content make a huge difference in treatment success.
 Some internet posters have recommended using certain types of bottled mineral water brands in place of tap water, and one poster even had great results using rain water.
 In future, I will try these variations out and make a page about it on this site.
 Hard water seems to be better than soft water if you want a successful outcome.

-UPDATE late November 2009: Several months ago, I got a prescription for Robinul Forte.
+UPDATE late November 2009: Several months ago, I purchased some Robinul Forte pills.
 After coming back from London I started taking Robinul Forte before switching to Idromed (see next paragraph).

 UPDATE February 2010: At the beginning of February 2010, I stared using the Idromed iontophoresis device that was sent to me from Germany to test.
 In the first month of usage, I have seen great results.